 Worktribe is a modern, highly performant system, which is expected to increase the efficiency and transparency of internal pre-award processes.
-It includes a number of areas of functionality that have not been present in InfoEd that should provide a range of benefits:
+It includes a number of areas of functionality that should provide a range of benefits:

 If a project involves multiple departments, it will include subprojects.
 In Worktribe, a super user will be able to edit a subproject if they can access it because it is within their department.
 They will also be able to view the lead and other involved subprojects, but not edit them.
 A super user with access to the main project because it is within their department will be able to edit all subprojects on the record irrespective of the department.